lukemcmack/2k-predictor/README.md

 <h2 align="center">The Data</h2>
 <h3 align="left">Sources</h3>
-- Our real-life NBA season statistics are taken from <a href="https://www.basketball-reference.com">basketball-reference.com</a>. <br>
+- Our real-life NBA season statistics are taken from <a href="https://www.basketball-reference.com">basketball-reference.com</a>.
+One of the most comprehensive and widely used databases for historical and current basketball (and other sports) data.
+It provides a vast range of statistics, including advanced metrics, which makes it ideal for predictive modeling.
+It is cited by many reputable industry sources, such as ESPN. <br>
 - Our 2K rating statistics are start-of-season ratings (since the 2K games update their overalls throughout their 1-year live service period) taken from <a href="https://hoopshype.com/nba2k/2024-2025/">HoopsHype</a>, a subsidiary of USA Today Sports.
+The 2k ratings were corss referenced against a community trusted and run nba 2k ratings site, <a href="2kratings.com"</a>.
+This also allowed us to confirm that the 2k ratings from Hoops Hype were snapshots of the players' ratings upon game launch

 <h3 align="left">Features</h3>
 - <b>Age</b>: The player's age at the end of the season. <br>